falcosecurity/falco-website/content/en/docs/plugins/developers-guide.md

 #### Extracting Fields

 The `Extractor` method extracts any of the supported fields.
 The `req` parameter allows accessing all the info regarding the field request, such as the field id or name, and the optional user-passed argument.
-The `evt` parameter is an interface that halps reading the event info and data.
+The `evt` parameter is an interface that helps reading the event info and data.

 The extracted field value must be set through the `SetValue` method of `sdk.ExtractRequest`.
 Returning from `Extract` without calling `SetValue` will signal the SDK that the requested field is not present in the given event.